 Where Jules and Jim was nimble on its feet and wistful, Two English Girls is somber and brooding.
 Gone are the emblems of Truffaut’s youthful audacity—the jump cuts, the freeze frames, the athletic handheld camera shots.
 In retrospect, it’s clear that Two English Girls has more in common with several stark Truffaut films whose protagonists are neurotically hamstrung and obsessed, movies such as The Soft Skin (1964), The Story of Adele H. (1975), The Green Room (1978), and The Woman Next Door (1981).

 Never as popular as the director’s light-as-air soufflés like Stolen Kisses (1968) and Day for Night (1973), these challenging lesser-known titles have grown in reputation and come to represent for some critics, like David Kehr, the pinnacle of Truffaut’s work.
 The consensus on Two English Girls has changed markedly over the years.
 It is now routinely referred to as “one of Truffaut’s greatest achievements.”
-This of course begs the question: How to account for the film’s tepid reception thirty-three years ago?
+This of course begs the question: How to account for the film’s tepid reception in 1971?

 Nowhere is this felt stronger than the scene in which the character of Muriel (Stacey Tendeter) reveals with fetishistic severity her deep shame and religious guilt over being a compulsive masturbator since childhood.
 She directly faces the camera (and us) in a cold-eyed vérité monologue as she recounts explicit passages from her diary.